Before you pack

 Camping and off-grid checklist

-- Calculate your nightly Wh needs (see our sizing guide)
+- Calculate your nightly Wh needs (see our battery sizing guide)

 - Charge battery fully before departure